An ecumenical church (Methodist and United Reformed)

-On the younger side we have babies with their mums at Tiny Talk, the Under Ones group provides opportunity for mothers with babies to be together and share ideas, Little Lambs provides a safe environment for toddlers to play in the hall.
+On the younger side, Little Lambs provides a safe environment for toddlers to play in the hall.
 Children and young people learn drama, dance and music with the Big Little Theatre School.

 Trinity Guild, which meets on a Tuesday, provides a varied programme of activities for senior members of the community to enjoy and the Age Concern Day Care Centre provides daily care from Monday to Friday.

-A good variety of other activities is offered throughout the week and these include support to members of the local community, such as the monthly Carers Café; New Forest Community Education (Brockenhurst College) using the Centre as required to offer Conversational French; Yoga and numerous other educational Courses; Ringwood Dancing Classes, teach a variety of styles of dance at different levels; Pilates and Exercise classes; Alzheimers Society; Monday Lunches, where an excellent meal is provided at very nominal cost; etc.
+A good variety of other activities is offered throughout the week and these include support to members of the local community, such as the weekly AA and Al-Anon meetings, the monthly Carers Café; New Forest Community Education (Brockenhurst College) using the Centre as required to offer Conversational French; Yoga and numerous other educational Courses; Ringwood Dancing Classes, teach a variety of styles of dance at different levels; Pilates and Exercise classes; Alzheimers Society; Monday Lunches, where an excellent meal is provided at very nominal cost; etc.

 Click the links to Church Activities and Centre Users pages to find out more.